Stochastic Control Approach to Reputation Games: A Lower Payoff Bound on Reputation through Measure Concentration

 \begin{theorem} A lower bound for the expected payoff of the strategic long-lived Player 1 in any Perfect Bayesian Equilibrium (in the discounted setup) is given by $\max_{m \in \hat{\Omega}} L(m)$ where

-where $ {\underline{u}_s^1}^*(m):=\min_{a^2 \in BR^2(m)} u^1(m,a^2) $ and $BR^2(m):=arg \max_{a^2 \in \mathbb{A}^2} u^2(m,a^2)$. \end{theorem}
+where $ {\underline{u}^1}^*(m):=\min_{a^2 \in BR^2(m)} u^1(m,a^2) $ and $BR^2(m):=\mathrm{arg}\max_{a^2 \in \mathbb{A}^2} u^2(m,a^2)$. \end{theorem}

-{\bf Proof.} It follows from Theorem \ref{geometricBound} that the stopping time $\tau_m$ is dominated by a geometric random variable.
-Therefore the discounted average payoff can be lower bounded by the sum of the following two terms: where $ {\underline{u}_s^1}^*(m):=\min_{a^2 \in BR^2(m)} u^1(m,a^2) $ and $BR^2(m):=arg \max_{a^2 \in \mathbb{A}^2} u^2(m,a^2)$.
+{\bf Proof.} By Theorem \ref{geometricBound}, the discounted average payoff can be lower bounded by the sum of the following two terms: where $ {\underline{u}^1}^*(m):=\min_{a^2 \in BR^2(m)} u^1(m,a^2) $ and $BR^2(m):=\mathrm{arg}\max_{a^2 \in \mathbb{A}^2} u^2(m,a^2)$.
 Since a deviation to mimicking any of the commitment types forever is available to the strategic long-lived Player 1 in any Perfect Bayesian Equilibrium, taking the maximum of the lower bound above for all commitment types gives the desired result.

-Observe that when $m$ is a Stackelberg type, i.e., a commitment type who is committed to play the stage game Stackelberg action $ arg\max_{\alpha_1\in \Delta(A_1)}u_1(\alpha_1,BR^2(\alpha^1))$ for which Player 2s have a unique best reply then becomes the stage game Stackelberg payoff.
+Observe that when $m$ is a Stackelberg type, i.e., a commitment type who is committed to play the stage game Stackelberg action $ \mathrm{arg}\max_{\alpha_1\in \Delta(A_1)}u_1(\alpha_1,BR^2(\alpha^1))$ for which Player 2s have a unique best reply then becomes the stage game Stackelberg payoff.

 We next turn to the case of the arbitrarily patient strategic long-lived Player 1.
 That is, what happens when $\delta \rightarrow 1$.
+To emphasize the dependence on $\delta$, we use a superscript in $L^{\delta}(m)$.

 \begin{theorem} \end{theorem}